booch/presentations/Laziness/slides.md

     - No need to set up state
     - No need to check state changes
     - For given input, always get same output
+- What is "behavior"?
+    - Change object's state
+    - Side effects
+    - Interaction with outside world
+- Methods included should:
-- Transforms input to output
+    - Transform inputs to outputs
-    - Like a pure function
+    - Be pure functions
-    - Functional Programming

 ---
 class: transition